 A risk treatment plan as an outcome of the risk management process should include a prioritisation of risks, the corresponding information on the objectives and means for risk treatment to reach an acceptable level of risk, as well as agreed timelines specifying when responsible personnel should have implemented the risk treatment measures.
-The timelines for the implementation of a risk treatment measure should be agreed by the personnel responsible for the implementation and should be communicated to and accepted by the accountable manager or, in the case of design organisations, by the head of the design organisation, of the organisation or delegated person(s).
+The timelines for the implementation of a risk treatment measure should be agreed by the personnel responsible for the implementation and should be communicated to and accepted by the accountable manager of the organisation or delegated person(s).

 Any subsequent implementation delay, together with its cause, reason, rationale or necessity, should be documented in the risk treatment plan, for risks that may lead to an unsafe condition.
 The updated risk treatment should be communicated to the competent authority in case the materialisation of risk would lead to an unsafe condition.
-The delay is also subject to the acceptance by the accountable manager of the organisation, or by the head of the design organisation, or delegated person(s).
+The delay is also subject to the acceptance by the accountable manager of the organisation or delegated person(s).
 This person may condition such acceptance on the implementation or availability of compensating controls or reactive measures to monitor, early detect and timely respond to the materialisation of the risk in treatment.
 In order to timely respond, the incident response team may be informed to trigger their preparedness.